areknow/react-gradient-hover/README.md

 ## Features

 - 🎨 Smooth gradient animation that follows mouse movement
+- 🌈 Support for N number of gradient colors (2 or more)
 - 🎯 Customizable gradient colors
 - ⚡ High-performance animations using requestAnimationFrame
 - 🔧 Flexible component API with TypeScript support